dongwooky/OCR-Project/README.md

 ## Adds
 If you want to read final code, you can find it in the folder name &#60;code&#62;

-Current final code : ocr_project_1.0.0.py
+- Current final code : ocr_project_1.0.0.py

+If you want to read document (project_proposal, final_presentation, final_report) you can find it in the folder name &#60;document&#62;

+- Project Proposal : project_proposal.pptx
+- Final Presentation : fianal_presentation.pptx
+- Final Report : final_report.docx